slayer1371/deep-learning-room-reconstruction/README.md

 There was a concept that Prof Adam taught in the class, that keypoint matching can also be done by creating a number of small cnns' and using them instead of sift or sliding window technique.
 I will try to implement that, if possible for part 5.

 Updated colab link - https://colab.research.google.com/drive/1ydoMhAZBp_U2fRK1HCW5UrhA_qAE9g0x?usp=sharing

+Part 5 -

+Description of the test database you collected or downloaded: I created a test database by capturing image pairs of 2 different rooms with different lighting conditions.
+22 image pairs.

+This custom project for 3D room reconstruction using stereo vision doesn't directly involve classification metrics because it's not a supervised learning task requiring labeled data for training and testing.
+Instead, it falls under the domain of geometry-based computer vision, where the focus is on accurate estimation of spatial information rather than classification.

+No Training/Testing Data:

+In this project, I didn't train a model to classify objects or make predictions.
+Instead, I relied on mathematical algorithms (like triangulation and disparity computation) to reconstruct 3D scenes.
+The inputs are stereo images, and the outputs are point clouds or depth maps, which are evaluated geometrically rather than using classification metrics.

+Output Type:

+The final output is a 3D point cloud or 3D model, not a classification label or a decision boundary.
+The evaluation is based on geometric accuracy (e.g., how closely the reconstructed 3D model matches the real-world geometry).